littlechamp10/CCL/README.md

 PARemSP.c -- Parallel version of ARemSP in which count is shared among all the threads.

 PARemSP_count.c -- Parallel version of ARemSP in which count is local to each thread.

+PARemSP_cache.c -- Parallel version of ARemSP in which padding is done.